st0986281/mod-0-highscores/README.md

-I just uploaded the project to github using intelliJ's built in stuff
+Edit: Used the IDE's built in github functionality to commit